jnf/blinder/db/texts/event_info.md

 _Balancing Information_ is used to provide contextual information about proposals and how they would fit together as a whole conference.
 There are no wrong answers to these questions!

- _Personal &amp; Contact Information_ is used to make sure of things like one person not doing two talks (it's totally fine to submit more than one proposal but we'll only select one per person).
+_Personal &amp; Contact Information_ is used during the very last round of the selection process to confirm basic feasibility of selections, like making sure one person isn't picked to do two talks (it's totally fine to submit more than one proposal but we'll only select one per person).

 _Help Us Out_ is not used at any point during the talk selection process, but if you're selected, it will help us immensely with things like ordering t&#45;shirts and updating the SCRC website.